LunziQwQ/cdxml_tools/README.md

 ![](demo.jpeg)

 # Dependency[Optional]
 The tool is based on pure Python.
-If you want the debug png feature.
-Need to install the following packages:
+If you want the debug png feature, you need to install the following packages:
 * Pillow
 * wand